 The goals, objectives and strategies below were created based on data, stakeholder conversations, and public feedback.
-Details and specifics of strategies will need to be further discussed with the Planning Commission prior to implementation.
+Details and specifics of strategies will need to be further discussed with the Planning Commission and/or Township Board prior to implementation.
 Additionally, increased capacity at the Township is needed to fully implement the goals.
 Many of these strategies would not be possible without the creation of additional dedicated staff and/or a department to address housing needs.